-The Varli of India are a Scheduled Tribe living mostly in the Nashik region, the Thane region and the Dhule region in the state of Maharashtra.
-Some also live in the Valsad region in the state of Gujarat and in Daman and Diu and in Dadra and Nagar Haveli which are Indian Union territories in the west of India.
-The Varli are also called Warli.
+Varli people live mostly in the Nashik region, the Thane region, and the Dhule region in the state of Maharashtra.
+Some also live in the state of Gujarat, and in Indian Union territories in the west of India.

-What are Their Lives Like?
+What Are Their Lives Like?

 Varli speak in an unwritten language that is from the southern zone of the Indo Aryan tribal languages.
 They also speak Hindi, Tamil, and Urdu, which have Bible resources completed.

 They enthusiastically celebrate festivals of lights, adding to their culture.
 They have contributed muchto tribal art through Varli paintings influenced by nature.
 Common scenes show farming, hunting, fishing, festivals, animals and other forms of nature.
 They only use white for their paintings.
 Wall paintings are only exihibited during harvests and weddings.

 Varli people celebrate many festivals worshiping folk gods.
 Some are observed at home, and others in the community.
 They have many social ceremonies and rituals regarding nature.
 They worship to please, and to be blessed by their gods whom they fear.